Becoming a member of the Long-Term Stock Exchange (LTSE or the Exchange)

-Any registered broker-dealer who meets the requirements set forth in Chapter 2 of the Exchange rule book may become a Member of the Exchange.
-Broker-dealers who wish to become Members of the Exchange must be a Member of at least one other self-regulatory organization and be a self-clearing Member of the National Securities Clearing Corporation (NSCC) or maintain an active clearing relationship with an NSCC clearing Member firm that is also a Member of the Exchange.
+Any registered broker-dealer meeting the requirements set forth in Chapter 2 of the Exchange rule book may become a Member of the Exchange.
+Broker-dealers that wish to become Members of the Exchange must be a Member of at least one other self-regulatory organization and be a self-clearing Member of the National Securities Clearing Corporation (NSCC) or maintain an active clearing relationship with an NSCC clearing Member firm that is also a Member of the Exchange.

 Yes, the Exchange offers a streamlined waive-in process for members of the Financial Industry Regulatory Authority (FINRA).
 Further details are available on our Membership application.